AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Method

 \subsection{Intra-class Click Ambiguity Optimization}

-There are no studies focused on solving the gradient swamping problem in image segmentation.
-Similar studies only explored the imbalance problem for positive and negative pixels \cite{pihur2007weighted, xie2015holistically}, and the imbalance problem for hard and easy pixels \cite{lin2017focal, sofiiuk2019nfocal, leng2022polyloss} of BCE loss.
-Unlike these works \cite{sofiiuk2022reviving, sofiiuk2019nfocal, lin2017focal, leng2022polyloss}, we rethink the gradient swamping of FL and propose a global-local-pixel computation strategy from the perspective of sample guidance pixel optimization based on the gradient theory of BCE and FL.
-It enables the model to adapt the learning strategy according to the global training situation, effectively mitigating the gradient swamping problem.
+There are no studies focused on solving the ``gradient swamping‘’ in image segmentation.
+Existing methods only explored the imbalance of positive and negative pixels~\cite{pihur2007weighted, xie2015holistically}, and the imbalance of hard and easy pixels~\cite{lin2017focal, sofiiuk2019nfocal, leng2022polyloss} of BCE.
+Unlike these works, we rethink the gradient swamping of FL and propose Adaptive Focal Loss (AFL) based on the gradient theory of BCE and FL.
+It enables the model to adapt the learning strategy according to the global training situation, mitigating the gradient swamping.